JeroenCops/JeroenCops.github.io/articles/update-00.md

 ### Release

 The website is finally online.
-Now let the hunting for bugs begin!
+Now let's hunt for bugs!

-### Issues
+### New Issues

 * When the user is on a current page, set the link of that page active[(issue#1)](https://github.com/JeroenCops/JeroenCops.github.io/issues/1)
 * Project pages aren't loading correctly[(issue#2)](https://github.com/JeroenCops/JeroenCops.github.io/issues/2)